tmu/SwiftyJSON/README.md

 SwiftyJSON makes it easy to deal with JSON data in Swift.

+## Note: Xcode 6.3 Beta and Swift 1.2 support

+This is a temporary branch by @tmu to support SwiftyJSON on Xcode 6.3 Beta and Swift 1.2.
+It fixes compilation errors and warnings.
+It is based on the master branch of SwiftyJSON.

+To use it on your project, replace SwiftyJSON pod definition in your Podfile with

+    pod 'SwiftyJSON', :git => 'https://github.com/tmu/SwiftyJSON.git', :branch => 'xcode6.3-fixes'

+# Contents

 1. [Why is the typical JSON handling in Swift NOT good](#why-is-the-typical-json-handling-in-swift-not-good)
 1. [Requirements](#requirements)
 1. [Integration](#integration)